bblanchon/ArduinoStreamUtils/README.md

 Logging read operations
 -----------------------

 Similarly, you often want to see what the HTTP server sent back.
-With this library you can decorate the `EthernetStream` or the `WiFiStream` to log everything to the serial.
+With this library, you can decorate the `EthernetClient` or the `WiFiClient` to log everything to the serial.

 ![ReadLoggingStream](examples/ReadLogger/ReadLogger.svg)